AsadpourMohammad/Backgammon-React/README.md

 First, install `Node.js` in your system.\
 Then, after cloning the repository, use `npm install` to install the needed dependencies.\
 Finally, use `npm run dev` to open a local server and run the code.

+You can also play the game online at [github pages](https://asadpourmohammad.github.io/Backgammon/).

 [Back To The Top](#backgammon)